0xferr/poker_hand_analizer/README.md

 1. Rake calculation. - DONE
 2. Graph plotting your profit - DONE
+3. command line interface - DONE
-3. Ability to filter omaha dealt hands by patter with option to export that hand histories
+4. Ability to filter omaha dealt hands by patter with option to export that hand histories

-to do:

-1. logger
-2. async
-3. ...

 rake_calc.py is redy to use.
 And it doesn't needed postrgeSQL This script works only with 888poker hand history.
 It compute your Contributed Rake in the same way as poker room did it.
 Formula: Rake\*(your_investmets_in_pot/total_pot_size).
 Also it shows your prifit according provided hand history.
 Months that it will ask to input is the name of folder in start folder (2023/8 or 2023/11) as Nand2Note store it.
 You can specify it to avoid importing entire HH.
 Or simply specify it in START_DIR.